patricknoir/btc_sdk/docs/PrivateKey.md

     - 0x01
 3. [Checksum](Checksum.md) - Useful for detecting errors/typos when you type out your private key.

-This is all then converted to Base58, which shortens the entire thing and makes it easier to transcribe…
+This is all then converted to Base58, which shortens the entire thing and makes it easier to transcribe.

 ## Generating the PublicKey